CamposErik/React-Native-Silent-Ping-Sms/README.md

   - Does not require rooted device
   - SMS will not be delivered as standard SMS, target user will receive no visual notification about SMS being received
   - Payload looks like this: `byte[]{0x0A, 0x06, 0x03, (byte) 0xB0, (byte) 0xAF, (byte) 0x82, 0x03, 0x06, 0x6A, 0x00, 0x05}`
-	-It will show the delivery report at the java console log.
+  - It will show the delivery report at the java console log.

 ## Links